-A sampling of publications:
+A few relevant publications:

 Perry A, Baker CS, Herman LM.
 1990.
 Population characteristics of individually identified humpback whales in the central and eastern North Pacific: a summary and critique.
 Reports of the International Whaling Commission (Special Issue 12): 307-318.